Leading Immigration Lawyers With Over 25,000 Applications Approved. | See our client success stories

 There are various routes to gain residency in Spain as a non European Union citizen.
 Since Brexit, citizens of the United Kingdom must also apply for Non EU Visas.
 There are short-term and long-term options available, and a residence card is usually valid for a minimum of one year.

-There are multiple types of visas under the residency in Spain category, which can be very confusing.
-We know that some of you may qualify for several of the Residency Visas in Spain options depending on your work, family, or financial situations.
-Contact us today to chat with us about the right visa for you by calling (+44) 333 414 9244, or send us a message online.
+You may qualify for several Residency Visas in Spain depending on your work, family, or financial situation.
+Contact us today to establish your eligibility and options, and find the right visa for you by calling +44 (0)333 414 9244, or sending us a message online.

-What is a Residency Visa for Non EU Citizens?
+What is a Spain Residency Visa for Non EU Citizens?

 Residency Visas for non European Union citizens are visas that are specifically for those who are not part of the European Union, the European Economic Area (EEA), or Switzerland.